· Quant · Tutorials · 7 min read

 env:

-TOKEN: ${{ secrets.QUANT_TOKEN }}
+QUANT_TOKEN: ${{ secrets.QUANT_TOKEN }}

 Getting creative with uses